-- Fall Semester April 1

-- Spring Semester September 1

-- No Summer Admissions
+- Fall Semester start Priority application April 1, final application deadline April 12 - Spring Semester start Priority application Oct.
+15, final application deadline Nov.
+15 - No Summer Admissions

 Applications received by the deadline will be reviewed by the CIS Admissions Committee, which will report its decision to each applicant within a month after the deadline.